silitics/rugpi/www/docs/getting-started.md

 # Getting Started 🚀

 Rugix is a collection of tools designed to build reliable embedded Linux devices with over-the-air update capabilities.
-In this guide, we use two of these tools: _Rugix Bakery_, a flexible and user-friendly build system for bespoke Linux distributions, and _Rugix Ctrl_, a powerful tool for robust over-the-air system updates and system state management.
+For this guide, you will be using two of these tools: _Rugix Bakery_, a flexible and user-friendly build system for bespoke Linux distributions, and _Rugix Ctrl_, a powerful tool for robust over-the-air system updates and system state management.
-Although these tools are designed to work seamlessly together, you can also use them independently for your own projects.
-But for now, let's keep things simple!

 With Rugix, our mission is clear: **Simplify the development of embedded Linux devices.**
 This quickstart guide will walk you through the steps required to build a production-ready, customized variant of [Debian](https://www.debian.org) with over-the-air update support, which you can readily run on any EFI-compatible system or deploy on a Raspberry Pi.
+You will also install an update to your system running in a VM or on a Raspberry Pi.
-We aim for this guide to take at most one hour to complete, even if you have no prior experience with embedded Linux.
+End-to-end this guide should take less than 30 minutes to complete, even if you have no prior experience with embedded Linux.
 So, let's get started and unlock the potential of Rugix for your embedded projects!